SamuelWiqvist/ApproximateBayesianComputation.jl/README.md

 ## About this package

 This package was originally created for the graduate course *Approximate Bayesian Computation* at Chalmers University of Technology.

-A short report containing an introduciton to ABC, and some information on how the code is structured can be found
-<a href="https://www.overleaf.com/read/bqjbgtmcqhsx" target="_blank">here</a>.